adrienlaws/meridian59-admin-docs/README.md

 There are 5 ways to run admin commands in Meridian 59
 1. the normal client text window area
 2. the client administration console (shift+4)
-3. the server administration console on the server itself (windows only - not on linux)
+3. the server administration console on the server itself (Windows only - not on Linux)
 4. the maintenance port
 5. using the 'load' command to run admin commands from a text file that the server reads in